LucaCereghetti/Pairs-Trading-Mean-Reversion-Strategy/README.md

 2. **Run the Implementation**:
    - Open the [Final_Pair_forex_trading.ipynb](./Final_Pair_forex_trading.ipynb) Jupyter notebook, download the file.
    - You can run the notebook locally on your machine.
-Ensure you have the necessary Python packages installed
+Ensure you have the necessary Python packages installed.
-   - Before runiing the code make sure you are connected to Interctive broker Trader Workstation, and relative account
+   - Before runing the code make sure you are connected to Interctive broker Trader Workstation, and relative account.